- What is Data Mining?

 Data Mining operation directly deals with personally identifiable information.
 Because of that, it is fair to say that privacy and security concerns are a big challenge for Data Mining.

 It is easy to understand why.
-Given the history of recent data breaches - there is certain distrust in any sort of data gathering.
+Given the history of recent data breaches - there is certain distrust in any data gathering.

 In addition to that, there are strict regulations regarding the use of data in the European Union due to GDPR.
 They turn data collection operation on its head.
 Because of that, it is still unclear how to keep the balance between lawfulness and effectiveness in the data mining operation.